 Family Deductible

 The family deductible is the total deductible applied to all covered persons in one family in a calendar year.
-Once you and/or your covered dependents meet the family deductible, any remaining deductible for a covered person in the family will be waived for that year and this Plan will begin to pay benefits for all covered persons in the family.
+Each covered person must first meet their own individual deductible until the total amount of deductible expenses paid by all family members meets the overall family deductible.
+Once the family deductible is met, this Plan will begin to pay benefits for all covered persons in the family.

 If you have elected to cover your dependents under this Plan, the family deductible must be satisfied before benefits will be payable for any covered person.